On the classification of certain 1-connected 7-manifolds and related problems: Proof of Theorem

-\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold whose integral cohomology ring is isomorphic to that of $\mathbb{C}P^2\times S^3$.
-Then $M$ is PL-homeomorphic to some $M'_{k,0}$, and its homeomorphism and PL-homeomorphism type are uniquely determined by $p_1(M)$. \end{thm}
+\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold with integral cohomology ring isomorphic to $H^*(\mathbb{C}P^2\times S^3)$.
+Then $M$ is PL-homeomorphic to some $M'_{k,0}$, and its homeomorphism and PL-homeomorphism type are uniquely determined by $p_1(M)$.
+Furthermore, there exists a homotopy $7$-sphere $\Sigma^7$ such that $M$ is diffeomorphic to $M'_{k,0}\#\Sigma^7$. \end{thm}

 We use surgery theory to do the classification.
-The crucial part is the following lemma which is similar with \cite [Lemma 5.3] {CE03}:
+The crucial part is the following lemma which is similar to \cite [Lemma 5.3] {CE03}:

 \begin{lem} Let $f_m: M'_{k+6m,0}\to M'_{k,0}$ be a fiber homotopy equivalence.
 Then

 \end{lem}

 \begin{proof} The lemma contains two parts.
 One is $[M'_{k,0},G/\pl]\cong\mathbb{Z}$ and the other is $\eta([f_m])=m$.
 We prove them one by one.